cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 # Screenshots

-With test retries, Cypress will take a separate screenshot for each test attempt.
-These will be properly labeled with the attempt number appended at the end of each filename.
+When a test retries, Cypress will continue to take screenshots for each failed attempt or {% url "`cy.screenshot()`" screenshot %} and suffix each new screenshot with `(attempt n)`, corresponding to the current test attempt number.

-With the following test code, you would see the below screenshot filename when all 3 attempts fail:
+With the following test code, you would see the below screenshot filenames when all 3 attempts fail:

 ```js
 describe('User Login', () => {